Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 <img src="https://raw.githubusercontent.com/Homemade-Disaster/ioBroker.netatmo-energy/master/docs/img/notification_en.png" alt="settingsAPI" width="70%"/>

 ## Widget
 Widget for VIS to show a complete valve.
 You have only to define the "SetTemp" - datapoint.
-The widget will get all other informations dynamically out of the "rooms"-structure.
+The widget will get all other fields dynamically out of the "rooms"-structure.

 <img src="https://raw.githubusercontent.com/Homemade-Disaster/ioBroker.netatmo-energy/master/docs/img/valve_widget_en.png" alt="settingsAPI" width="250px"/>